-The lake also hides history: divers have mapped submerged settlements from the Saka era and the medieval Silk Road along the northern shallows, and locals will happily tell you at least three competing legends about drowned cities.
-What is verifiable is strange enough — a huge, mildly salty sea at altitude, with 4,000 m ridgelines rising straight off both shores.
+The lake also hides history.
+Divers have mapped submerged settlements from the Saka era and the medieval Silk Road along the northern shallows, and locals will happily tell you at least three competing legends about drowned cities.
+What is verifiable is strange enough: a huge, mildly salty sea at altitude that has outlived every empire built on its banks.

-North Shore: Cholpon-Ata, Beaches, and Resorts
+North Shore: Beaches, Sanatoriums, Shashlik Smoke

 South Shore: The Quiet Side

 The south shore has almost no resort strip — just villages, red-rock canyons, and long empty beaches backed by the snow line of the Terskey Ala-Too.
+This is where the lake stops being a beach holiday and becomes a destination.

-When Can You Swim in Issyk-Kul?
+When Can You Actually Swim?

 | Month | Water temperature | Verdict |